Share Post

 The hill hold control is helpful for the driver and other motorists on the road.
 The traffic behind your car will be safe as your vehicle will not roll backwards on an uphill road.

 The hill assist system also reduces the wear and tear of specific components such as the handbrake, brakes, and clutch plates.
-Since the driver assistance system works efficiently, there will be no unnecessary load on certain car parts.
+Since the driver assistance system works efficiently, certain car parts will not be under unnecessary load.

 To use hill-start assist in your car, you need not follow any special procedure as the system functions automatically.
 Generally, the hill-hold control will be an automatic function.
 However, some cars may have a button to toggle the system on or off.
 In that case, you may have to ensure that you switch on the system for it to work.
 Otherwise, it’s pretty straightforward, and you can continue driving as you normally do.